 - User-centred design customisation of rugby wheelchairs based on the Taguchi method (submitted to the Journal of Mechanical Design)

-Although most of these work were focused on wheelchair rugby, the concepts and platforms developed could potentially be applied to other wheelchair sports for user optimised wheelchair designs and for monitoring activity & performance.
+Although most of these work was focused on wheelchair rugby, the concepts and platforms developed could potentially be applied to other wheelchair sports for user optimised wheelchair designs and for monitoring activity & performance.